Ray-Ban New Wayfarer Review 2026: The World’s Most Iconic Sunglass Frame Worth It?

 Who Should Buy the Ray-Ban New Wayfarer?

-- Gift buyers who want a universally recognisable, consistently well-received sunglasses gift for men or women across most age groups
+• Gift buyers who want a universally recognisable, consistently well-received sunglasses gift for virtually any recipient

 Who Should NOT Buy the Ray-Ban New Wayfarer?